E314c/E134cSecurityBoxes/README.md

 - [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 - [Vagrant](https://www.vagrantup.com/downloads.html)

+## Current problems
+- the damned `kali` image won't upload to vagrant cloud
+  - So you can't just `vagrant up`.
+Sorry :(

 ## Security concerns
 Metasploitable is designed to be vulnerable and should not be network accessible.
 Unfortunately, Vagrant requires that the first interface be a NAT and it will port forward a localhost port into the machine to perform it's setup and configuration.